bewest/literatewebfont/README.markdown

 simple tool to update results would be nice.

 ## TODO

-Some option parsing and a manifest/mapping mechanism would go a long way.
+A manifest/mapping mechanism would go a long way.
+Need a quick way to rename unicode glyphs given a mapping.
+Need another way to generate a mapping (potentially from known css file).

-Demo pages to point and demo the new fonts.
 Some js to audit and edit glyphs would be nice.
+A shape generator that allows downloading svg glyphs would also be cool, and perhaps a better place to start.

 ## Requirements